Trustpilot

 If you don’t currently have all of the equipment, we would recommend taking ski clothes with you and then buying the skis and boots in Whistler.
 We always try to arrange a small discount with one of the ski shops for the first weekend that you arrive in Whistler and will give you price details before departure.

-Check out our buying ski gear blog for more tips.
+Check out our buying ski gear blog for more tips and we will give you an overview of discounts and costs on request.

 Whistler Kids instructors can expect an average of 4-5 days work per week across the season.
 Working in a tourist resort means that there are fluctuations in the number of guests and therefore the number of hours of work you will get.
 During peak times, such as Christmas, you may even be working 6 or even 7 days per week.
 In the quieter times you may only get 2-3 days work per week.